• Home

 Safety

 As there is no need to be under or around part of the structure during measurement, normal operations can generally continue without the need for restricted operating conditions or interruption to production.
+This is invaluable in environments that require 24 hour operation, or cannot be closed for measurement activities (such as road and rail bridges).

 Example Strain Measurement: